 Only six of Florida's 44 snake species are venomous: the eastern coral snake, the southern copperhead, the cottonmouth, the eastern diamondback rattlesnake, the timber rattlesnake, and the dusky pygmy rattlesnake.
 Most Florida snakes are harmless and beneficial and remove extra rodent populations.
 Even the venomous species are not particularly dangerous unless stepped on or otherwise provoked.

 Most snakes you encounter are most likely to be non-venomous.
 By recognizing common non-venomous snakes and understanding something of their habits, you can take a more relaxed attitude toward them and appreciate them as an integral part of Florida's wildlife.

 What to do if you see a snake?

 What should you do when you come upon a snake?
-Just stand back observe it.
+Just stand back and observe it.
 Snakes don't purposefully position themselves to frighten people.
 They'd much rather avoid encounters and usually will flee.
-You can try to figure out what kind it is by using this article or one of the other references listed.
+You can try to figure out what kind it is by using these articles.
 Some snakes, such as the Eastern indigo snake, are designated as endangered or threatened species and are protected.

 The frequent sighting of snakes near dwellings or out-buildings may indicate the presence of rodents.
 Removal of brush, lumber or other debris accumulations will discourage both rodents and snakes.
 Rodent food sources like chronically spilled bird seed under feeders or pet foods scraps should also be policed regularly.

-Venomous reptiles may only be possessed under license and specific laws are in effect for handling, caging, and transporting.
+Venomous reptiles may only be possessed under license, and specific laws are in effect for handling, caging, and transporting them.